shreyasgaonkar/python-webscrappers/README.md

 ### 2. data-entry-to-csv

-Convert data entry from alllisting into CSV as per HTML contents of http://sulphuric-acid.com.
+Convert data entry from all listing into CSV as per HTML contents of http://sulphuric-acid.com.

 ### Pre-req